Clarice Lispector: Early life, emigration and Recife

-Clarice Lispector was born Chaya Lispector in Chechelnyk, Podolia, a rural shtetl in what is today Ukraine.
+Clarice Lispector was born Chaya Lispector in Chechelnyk, Podolia, a rural shtetl in the Ukrainian SSR.
 She was the youngest of three daughters of Pinkhas Lispector and Mania Krimgold Lispector.
-Her family suffered significantly in the pogroms that followed the dissolution of the Russian Empire, circumstances later dramatized in her older sister Elisa Lispector's autobiographical novel No exílio (In Exile, 1948).
-They eventually managed to flee to Romania, from where they emigrated to Brazil, where her mother Mania had relatives.
-They sailed from Hamburg and arrived in Brazil in the early months of 1922, when Chaya (Clarice) was little more than one year old.
+Her family suffered significantly in the pogroms that followed the collapse of the Russian Empire, circumstances later dramatized in her older sister Elisa Lispector's autobiographical novel No exílio (In Exile, 1948).
+They left in the winter of 1921, and they eventually managed to flee to Romania, from where they emigrated to Brazil, where her mother Mania had relatives.
+They sailed from Hamburg and arrived in Brazil in the early months of 1922, when Clarice was little more than one year old.

 The Lispectors changed their names upon arrival.
 Pinkhas became Pedro; Mania became Marieta; Leah became Elisa, and Chaya became Clarice.
 Only the middle daughter, Tania (April 19, 1915 – November 15, 2007), kept her name.
 They first settled in the northeastern city of Maceió, Alagoas.
-After three years, during which Marieta's health deteriorated rapidly, they moved to the city of Recife, Pernambuco, settling in the neighbourhood of Boa Vista, where they lived at number 367 in the Praça Maciel Pinheiro and later in the Rua da Imperatriz.
+Her mother, who was paralyzed, was in rapidly declining health during this period, possibly due to trauma-related hemiplegia (some speculate that Marieta was raped in the Ukraine pogroms, but this has not been confirmed), and, later, with tremors caused by Parkinson's disease.
+After three years, the Lispector family moved to the city of Recife, Pernambuco, settling in the neighbourhood of Boa Vista, where they lived at number 367 in the Praça Maciel Pinheiro and later in the Rua da Imperatriz.

-In Recife, where her father continued to struggle economically, her mother – who was paralysed (although some speculate she had been raped in the Ukraine pogroms, there is no confirmation on this by relatives and close friends) there are records that Mania's illness was in fact hemiplegia, that is, partial paralysis of half of the body resulting from trauma and that later she also had tremors caused by Parkinson's disease – finally died on September 21, 1930, aged 42, when Clarice was nine.
+In Recife, where her father continued to struggle economically, her mother finally died on September 21, 1930, aged 42, when Clarice was nine.
 Clarice attended the Colégio Hebreo-Idisch-Brasileiro, which taught Hebrew and Yiddish in addition to the usual subjects.
 In 1932, she gained admission to the Ginásio Pernambucano, then the most prestigious secondary school in the state.
 A year later, strongly influenced by Hermann Hesse's Steppenwolf, she "consciously claimed the desire to write".

 In 1935, Pedro Lispector decided to move with his daughters to the then-capital, Rio de Janeiro, where he hoped to find more economic opportunity and also to find Jewish husbands for his daughters.
 The family lived in the neighborhood of São Cristóvão, north of downtown Rio, before moving to Tijuca.
 In 1937, she entered the Law School of the University of Brazil, then one of the most prestigious institutions of higher learning in the country.
 Her first known story, "Triunfo", was published in the magazine Pan on May 25, 1940.
 Soon afterwards, on August 26, 1940, as a result of a botched gallbladder operation, her father died, aged 55.